$0.00

 Keep an eye out for chemicals

 Cleaning your dog’s paws so the salt doesn’t irritate their pads is only part of it.
 Wiping your pet’s feet, legs, tail, and stomach when back from your walk ensures they don’t have a chance to lick off any potential toxins that may have stuck on them.
 Antifreeze, chemicals used to melt snow, and those used to protect gardens in the winter are dangerous and toxic to pets.
 Antifreeze specifically has a sweet but deadly taste that can attract dogs.
-Coolants and antifreeze made with propylene glycol are a less toxic alternative for pets and wildlife.
+Coolants and antifreeze made with propylene glycol are less toxic alternatives for pets and wildlife.

 Monitor their food intake

 Hundreds of years ago, it made sense to increase food intake during the colder months.
 This helped keep body fat up which in turn allowed us to stay warmer.
-Despite staying in warm homes all winter, we have brought some of these evolutionary habits into present time and the same goes for dogs.
+Despite staying in warm homes all winter, we have brought some of these evolutionary habits into the present time and the same goes for dogs.
 Your dog might be asking for more food this winter, but if they aren’t spending much time outdoors, the added pounds will do more harm than good in the form of heart disease and high blood pressure.
-However, if they are getting a lot of outdoor exercise, it can be beneficial to slightly increase their food intake.
+However, if they are getting a lot of outdoor exercises, it can be beneficial to slightly increase their food intake.
 Talk to your veterinarian to get an accurate estimate for your dog’s healthiest weight.

 Winter Wellness Upkeep